rayssarrs/rayssarrs/README.md

   </a>
 </p>
 <div align="center">
-  <strong> Obrigada pela visita!🩷 </strong>
+  <strong> Thanks for visiting!🩷 </strong>
-  <br> 🌷 Explore meus repositórios, dê uma estrela ⭐ se você gostou de algum projeto!
+  <br> 🌷 Explore my repositories, give a star ⭐ if you liked any project!
 </div>